Mo2675/PROJECT-4/README.md

 If you answered yes to all of these questions, you are ready to submit!

-Look for the "Submit" button at the top of this page
+Look for the "Submit" button at the top of this page.